cthackers/adm-zip/APPNOTE.md

          6.3 - File is encrypted using Blowfish
          6.3 - File is encrypted using Twofish

         4.4.3.3 Notes on version needed to extract

-        * Early 7.x (pre-7.2) versions of PKZIP incorrectly set the version needed to extract for BZIP2 compression to be 50 when it should have been 46.
+        * Early 7.x (pre-7.2) versions of PKZIP incorrectly set the version needed to extract for BZIP2 compression to be 50 when it SHOULD have been 46.

         ** Refer to the section on Strong Encryption Specification for additional information regarding RC2 corrections.